P-AS/srb2-legacy/android/README.md

      - Works, but remapping might be required.
 This is the recommended way to play this port.
 - [x] Keyboard controls
 - [ ] Touch controls
      - Not planned.
 It wouldn't play very well anyway.
-Note that you can use touch the move the camera like you would with a mouse.
+     - Note that you can use touch to move the camera like you would with a mouse.
 - [x] On-screen keyboard for text input
      - Somewhat buggy, it sometimes appears when it shouldn't
 - [x] Netplay